muhammadtaimoor9583/Swe-factory-zip-file/README.md

 The validated instances can be filtered using the generated `fail2pass_status.json`.

-**Note:** While automated validation is precise, manual checks are recommended for quality assurance.
+**Note:** Although our automated validation demonstrates high precision, manual checks are recommended to ensure dataset quality, particularly to identify and filter out error-to-pass cases.

-## 📌 Run Your Own Benchmark
+## 📌 Using Your Own Dataset

-Build your own benchmark for evaluation and training.
-Check the [evaluation](./evaluation) directory for details.
+After building your dataset for evaluation and training, check the [evaluation](./evaluation) directory for detailed instructions on how to run tests and obtain test exection feedback.

 ## 📖 Citation